deroneriksson/python-wsi-preprocessing/docs/index.md

 1. Filters need to be general enough to work across all slides in the dataset.
 2. Filters should handle issues such as variations in shadows and lighting.
-3. Amount of H&E (purple and pink) staining can vary greatly from slide to slide.
+3. The amount of H&E (purple and pink) staining can vary greatly from slide to slide.
-4. Pen marks colors (red, green, and blue) vary due to issues such as lighting and pen marks over tissue.
+4. Pen mark colors (red, green, and blue) vary due to issues such as lighting and pen marks over tissue.
 5. There can be color overlap between stained tissue and pen marks, so we need to balance how aggressively stain colors are inclusively filtered and how pen colors are exclusively filtered.